-2 However, do not apply for a new EIN if the existing entity only (a) changed its business name, (b) elected on Form 8832 to change the way it is taxed (or is covered by the default rules), or (c) terminated its partnership status because at least 50% of the total interests in partnership capital and profits were sold or exchanged within a 12-month penod.
+2 However, do not apply for a new EIN if the existing entity only (a) changed its business name, (b) elected not mail mail mail mail to exist the existing entity only (a) changed its business name, (b) elected not mail mail to partnership capital and profits were sold or exchanged within a 12-month period.
 The EIN of the terminated partnership should continue to be used.
-See floating statistical partnership should continue to be used.
-See floating statistical partnership should continue to be used.
-See floating statistical partnership should continue to be used.
-See floating statistical partnership should continue to be used.
-See floating statistical partnership should continue to be used.
-See floating statistical partnership statistical partnership statistical partnership statistical partnership statistical partnership capital and profits were sold or exchanged without statistical partnership statistical partnership should continue to be used.
-See floating statistical partnership stati
+See Regulations section 301.6109-1(g/2)(iii).

+3 Do not use the EIN of the prior business unless you became the "owner" of a corporation by acquiring its stock.

+4 However, grantor trusts that do not file using Optional Method 1 and IRA trusts that are required to file Form 990-T, Exempt Organization Business Income Tax Return, must have an EIN.
+For more information on grantor trusts, see the Instructions for Form 1041.

-A pair administrator is the person or group or persons specimed as the administrator by the institutinest under which the pair is operated.
-Entities applying to be a Qualified Intermediatry (Oi) need a Cli-Elin even if they already have an EIN.
+5 A plan administrator is the person or group of persons specified as the administrator by the instrument under which the plan is operated.

+6 Entities applying to be a Qualified Intermediany (Ol) need a QI-EIN even if they already have an EIN.
 See Rev. Proc.
 2000-12.

+7 See also Potsehold employer on page 4 of the instructions.
+Note: State or local agencies may need an EIN for other reasons, for example, hired employees.

-See also Household employer on page 4 of the instructions.
-Note.
-State or local agencies may need an EIN for other reasons, for example, hired employees.
+See also flowshold employer on page 4 of the instructions.
+Note, State or local agencies may need an EIN for other reasons, for example, hired employees.

 See Disregarded entities on page 4 of the instructions for details on completing Form SS-4 for an LLC.

 An existing corporation that is electing or revoking S corporation status should use its previously-assigned EIN.